-He is an assistant professor of the Department of Applied Analysis and Computational Mathematics at Eötvös Loránd University, and also a member of the MTA-ELTE Numerical Analysis and Large Networks Research Group.
+He is an assistant professor of the Department of Applied Analysis and Computational Mathematics.

 He obtained his PhD from Eötvös Loránd University.
-He held postdoc position at KAUST Numerical Mathematics Group.
-He was a short term visiting researcher at Public University of Navarre and Lund University.
+He held postdoc position at KAUST.
+He was a short term visiting researcher at Public University of Navarre in Spain and at Lund University in Sweden.
 His research interests include theoretical and computational aspects of time discretisation techniques for ordinary, partial and neural differential equations.

 He has finished his university studies in mathematics (BSc) in 2017, and applied mathematics (MSc) in 2019 from Eötvös Loránd University (ELTE).
 Currently, he is a research fellow of the PIT research group of bioinformatics under the supervision of Vince Grolmusz at ELTE.

 He is a founder and lead programmer at Lain Consulting, a company that has a specialization in artificial intelligence consulting.

 His main research interests are programming and machine learning, data mining in large biological databases, and medical data processing.